moralesn/moralesn.github.io/about.md

 <img src="/assets/me.jpg" style="width: 440px;" align="middle"/>
 </p>

-Hello, I'm Norberto Morales and I help deliver meaningful insights from data caught on an ocean of information.
+Hello, I'm Norberto Morales and enjoy uncovering meaningful insights using data in an ocean of information.
 I want to use this site to help people learn new skills and share what they learn with others.

 I received a masters in Political Science from Texas A&M University researching, amongst other things, the economic costs of conflict.
 I have written about